janbernloehr/janbernloehr.github.io/_posts/2017-06-10-ros-windows.md

 Codename:       xenial
 ```

-If it shows an older version, you have to uninstall and then reinstall bash on windows from the windows command line as follows
+If it shows an older version, you have to uninstall and then reinstall bash on windows from the windows command line as follows **Warning: This will delete all of your existing data in WSL.
+Make a backup first**

     lxrun /uninstall /full /y
     lxrun /install